-Everything we do at TidyHealth is based upon respect for our users to keep themselves and loved ones safe and secure.
+Everything we do at TidyHealth is based upon respect for our users to keep themselves and their loved ones safe and secure.

-And when you share information, TidyHealth uses industry leading technologies like end-to-end encryption - which means that your trusted devices own a "private key" to which only known devices can gain access.
+Whenever you share information, Apple uses industry leading technologies like end-to-end encryption - which means that your trusted devices use a "private key" to which only known devices can gain access.
 Nobody else - including Tidy Health or Apple - can see your data.
 If someone tries to hack your account, they are asked to enter a verification code sent to your trusted device.
 This is called "Two Factor Authentication" and can be turned on at Settings > Security > Apple ID >Two Factor Authenication.